furagu/ninja-proxy/README.md

 Server listens on 127.0.0.1:8080.
 Set this address as a proxy in the software or program you use.
 Some debugging info is printed into console while working.

+##TODO

+- Some proxies respond with only a part of requested content.
+May be it is possible to track such cases with content-length header analysis.